tony-reddington/discover-wicklow/README.md

 * to see images of the Wicklow area to help inspire and identify where i want to travel in the region.
 * a website contact page so i can make contact with the website owner to ask further questions.

+### Site owner goals

+#### As the site site owner, i want -
+* to influence the user to travel and spend money in the Wicklow region by providing recommendations.
+* to provide them with Sight/Walking tour/ Hotel and Restaurant information as markers on a map.
+* provide labels for each map marker giving the user contact and website information where available allowing the user to book or do further research.
+* to provide an image gallery of Wicklow and help the user choose which areas they want to visit.
+* the user to have a contact page where they can contact me through the website and ask questions about any category not covered on the map or any miscellaneous questions.